opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 **Step 2: Use the PIT ID for your search**

-The following request searches for all documents in the play "Hamlet," sorted by speech number and then id, and returns the first 20 results:
+The following request searches for all documents in the play "Hamlet," sorted by speech number and then ID, and returns the first 20 results:

 ```json
 GET /_search